Python Style Guide | How to Write Neat and Impressive Python Code

 Getting Familiar with Proper Python Comments

 Understanding an uncommented piece of code can be a strenuous activity.
-Even for the original writer of the code, it can be difficult to remember what exactly is happening in a code line after a period of time.
+Even for the original code writer, it can be difficult to remember what exactly is happening in a code line after a while.
+Therefore, it is best to immediately comment on your code so that the reader can understand what you tried to achieve with that particular piece of code.
+Let us look at it in this Python style guide.

 General Tips for Including Comments